klengellab/Ska2/README.md

 **Data and analysis**

 * Raw data: RNAseq fastq files can be accessed through GEO accession GSE181203
+* Processed data: The data that is used for the scripts is uploaded to the github page, the counts table is stored in the counts.csv, metadata is stored in the metadata.csv.
+Additionally, we also                         provide the output from MuSiC were the cell type proportions are stored in the all_cell_type_prop.csv.
 * Analysis: The main analysis normalization, differential expression analysis and enrichment analysis is performed in the RNAseq_analayis.R and the deconvolution of the RNAseq data with MuSiC is performed in the Deconvolution_MuSiC.R.
+Additionally, for the reviewer we also explored other Deseq2 models and the code is available for those models in RNAseq_analysis_multiple_DEseq2_models.R.
+The functions that are used throughout the analysis can be found in the               functions.R script